HTTP Echo Service

 How to use

-.
-Simply copy the URL and integrate it into your client or code.
-Here's a quick demo to help you get going.
+Here's a quick demo to help you get started.